October 29, 1991

 Shannon Lucid Returns from Mir

 Space Shuttle Atlantis touches down bringing home U.S. astronaut Shannon Lucid.
-Lucid set a new U.S. space endurance record after spending 188 days aboard the Russian space station Mir.
+Lucid sets a new U.S. space endurance record after spending 188 days aboard the Russian space station Mir.
+Her stay on Mir was not expected to last quite so long but her return is delayed twice, extending her stay by about six weeks.
+During her mission on Mir, she performs numerous life science and physical science experiments.

 July 4, 1997